jellytech3438/DragSwin/README.md

 ## Acknowledgements

-This code borrows heavily from [stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch) and [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).
-We also thank the contributors of code [Positional Encoding in GANs](https://github.com/open-mmlab/mmgeneration/blob/master/configs/positional_encoding_in_gans/README.md), [DiffAug](https://github.com/mit-han-lab/data-efficient-gans), [StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN) and [GIQA](https://github.com/cientgu/GIQA).
+This code borrows heavily from [StyleSwin](https://github.com/rosinality/stylegan2-pytorch) and [DragGAN](https://github.com/XingangPan/DragGAN).
+We also adapt the codes from [Rotary Position Embedding for Vision Transformer](https://github.com/naver-ai/rope-vit).

-## Maintenance

-This is the codebase for our research work.
-Please open a GitHub issue for any help.
-If you have any questions regarding the technical details, feel free to contact [zhangbowen@mail.ustc.edu.cn](zhangbowen@mail.ustc.edu.cn) or [zhanbo@microsoft.com](zhanbo@microsoft.com).

 ## License
-The codes and the pretrained model in this repository are under the MIT license as specified by the LICENSE file.
-We use our labeled dataset to train the scratch detection model.
+The codes are under the MIT license follow with [StyleSwin's Liecnes](https://github.com/microsoft/StyleSwin?tab=MIT-1-ov-file).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.